Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 Lucas and Kanade~\cite{lucas1981iterative,baker2004lucaskanade} used Gauss-Newton optimization to minimize a brightness constancy objective.
 In their seminal work, Horn and Schunck~\cite{hornschunck1981hs} combined brightness constancy with a spatial smoothness criteria, and estimated flow using variational methods.
 Later research improved flow estimation using robust penalties~\cite{black1996robust,brox2004high,sun2008learning,sun2010secrets,liu2009beyond}, coarse-to-fine estimation~\cite{bruhn2005lucas}, discrete optimization~\cite{felzenszwalb2004efficient,shekhovtsov2008efficient,roth2009discrete}, feature matching~\cite{brox2009large,weinzaepfel2013deepflow,revaud2015epicflow}, bilateral filtering~\cite{anderson2016jump}, and segmentation~\cite{zitnick2005consistent}.
 In contrast, our model estimates flow using neural networks.

 \mypar{Unsupervised optical flow.} Early work~\cite{memisevic2007unsupervised} used Boltzmann machines to learn transformations between images.
 More recently, Yu~\etal\cite{jason2016back} train a neural network to minimize a loss very similar to that of optimization-based approaches.
 Later work extended this approach by adding edge-aware smoothing~\cite{wang2018occlusion}, hand-crafted features~\cite{meister2018unflow}, occlusion handling~\cite{janai2018unsupervised,wang2018occlusion}, learned upsampling~\cite{luo2021upflow}, and depth and camera pose~\cite{zhong2019unsupervised,yin2018geonet}.
 Another approach learns flow by matching augmented image pairs ~\cite{liu2019ddflow,liu2019selflow,liu2020learning}.
-Recently, Jonschkowski~\etal~\cite{jonschkowski2020matters} surveyed previous literature and conducted an exhaustive search to find the best combination of methods and hyperparameters, resulting in a method that combines occlusion reasoning, augmentation, smoothness, flow dropout, and census transform features.
+Recently, Jonschkowski~\etal~\cite{jonschkowski2020matters} surveyed previous literature and conducted an exhaustive search to find the best combination of methods and hyperparameters.
 In contrast to these works, our goal is to learn self-supervised representations for matching, in lieu of hand-crafted features.
 Moreover, we aim to produce a distribution over motion trajectories suitable for label transfer, rather than motion estimates alone.
 In very recent work, Stone~\etal~\cite{stone2021smurf} adapted unsupervised flow methods to the RAFT architecture~\cite{teed2020raft} and proposed new augmentation, self-distillation, and multi-frame occlusion inpainting methods.
 By contrast, we use PWC-net~\cite{sun2017pwcnet}, since it is the standard architecture considered in prior work, and since it can obtain strong performance with careful training~\cite{sun2021autoflow}.